 This makes it important to conserve water when we can.
 Here are several steps you can take in your home to reduce your water usage, just by monitoring what you put in your mouth.

-You don't have to give up meat entirely, but going meat free at least one day every week can significantly reduce the amount of water you are using.
+You don’t have to give up meat entirely, but eating meat free at least one day every week can significantly reduce the amount of water you are using.

 It takes around 15,000 litres of water to make one kilo of beef.
 In comparison, to make the same amount of rice it would take only 3,500 litres, according to the United Nations Department of Economic and social affairs (UNDESA).